 1. Know your readers, know your genre

 What kind of book are you publishing?
 Is it a science fiction adventure story set in the far reaches of outer space?
 Or is it an instructional guide for bicycle repair?
-Knowing what your readers like and expect should inform your cover design choices.
-Referencing the above examples, the Sci-Fi story will do well with an active cover, something cluing a potential reader into the action and technology your book will include.
-The bicycle repair manual will want to be simpler, perhaps an image of a bike or a person working on a bike.
-Something to draw the reader in and convince them to give your book a closer look.
+Knowing what your readers like and expect will inform your cover design choices.
+Referencing the above examples, the Sci-Fi story will do well with an active cover.
+You want potential readers to see the action and technology your book will include.
+The bicycle repairs manual will want to be simpler, perhaps an image of a bike or a person working on a bike.
+A reader who picks up a repair manual has very specific needs; speak them with your cover design.

-The first step when preparing your cover should be researching.
 Go to a bookstore or perform an online search and hunt down books with similar themes.
 Do you have any direct inspirations for your work?
 Look at the covers those books use.
-Compare different books in the genre your book will most closely align with, and use this to get inspiration.
+Compare different books in your genre and use this to get inspiration.
 It’s important that your cover defines for a potential reader the genre and general

 It boils down to knowing what your readers expect and look for, then working with that in mind while designing your cover.
-I suggest developing at least three designs so you have some variety to consider, though depending on your cover creation skills, you may want to stick with simple sketches and only create the one you decide to go with.
-However, you end up creating your cover, be aware of the other books your potential readers will be looking at.
-You want something that fits their expectations but still stands out enough to be remembered.
+I suggest developing at least three designs.
+Though depending on your cover creation skills, you may want to stick with simple sketches.
+Know the other books your readers will be looking at.
+You want something that fits their expectations but still stands out.

 2. Professional Design

-Okay, you’re looking at other books you know are similar in content or genre to your book, you’re taking notes and making rough sketches to get a feeling for how your cover should look, you’re doing all the right homework to lead up to your cover design.
+Okay, you’re looking at other books, you’re taking notes and making rough sketches; you’re doing all the right homework to lead up to your cover design.

-Now you’ll want to dive in and actually create a cover mock-up.
+Now you’ll want to dive in and create a cover mock-up.
 How you go about doing so will vary with your individual software, the specifics of your cover, and the plan you have for promoting your book.
 The most important question should be “does this look professional?”

 “Professional” need not be flashy or complicated.
-Plenty of terrific covers exist that look incredibly professional, without employing a lot of flair or graphic effects.
-Use the research you’ve done to get a sense of what “professional” design looks like for your book, and work from there.
-If you’re writing a piece of fiction, you’ll have a lot more leeway in the design, but if you’re a non-fiction author with a textbook or manual, you’ll want to stick pretty close to the conventions other books in your genre utilize.
-Let’s get into some specific best practice that will help you achieve the level of professional design you’re after.
+Plenty of terrific covers exist that look professional, without using a lot of flair or graphic effects.
+Use the research you’ve done to get a sense of what “professional” design looks like for your genre and work from there.
+If you’re writing a piece of fiction, you’ll have a lot more leeway in the design, but if you’re a non-fiction author with a textbook or manual, you’ll want to keep the design conventional.
+Let’s get into some specific cover tips that will help you achieve the level of professional design you’re after.

 3. Image Resolution

 The resolution of an image is a measurement of the “dots” or “pixels” present per inch.
-The more pixels crammed in each inch, the clearer the picture can be.
+The more pixels crammed in each inch, the clearer the picture.
 For the best printing of images, we recommend at least 300 dots per inch (DPI).
 This resolution is the standard

-But this can be complicated when making your own cover.
-If you use lower resolution images to create the cover but set the file to 300 DPI resolution, the low res images may be converted, but they still will technically be low resolution and may print grainy or blurred.
-Be very careful to review your cover and images for resolution prior to uploading, as a blurry cover (unless intentional) can be a real turn off for potential readers.
+If you use lower resolution images to create the cover but set the file to 300 DPI resolution, the low res images may convert, but they still will technically be low resolution and may print grainy or blurred.
+Be very careful to review your cover and images for resolution prior to uploading, as a blurry cover (unless intentional) can be a real turnoff for potential readers.

 4. Think Thumbnail

-This is a fairly new concern for authors, but one you should be keenly aware of.
+This is a fairly new concern for authors.
 Gone are the days when physical bookstores are the primary means of selling books.

-For the most part, this means creating a front cover aware of the fact that it will be represented as a small thumbnail image.
+Mostly, this means creating a front cover aware of the fact that it will appear as a small thumbnail image.
 In case you don’t know or are unfamiliar with the lingo, a thumbnail as defined by PC Mag:

 A miniature representation of a page or image that is used to identify a file by its contents.
 Clicking the thumbnail opens the file.
 Thumbnails are an option in file managers, such as Windows Explorer, and they are found in photo editing and graphics program to quickly browse multiple images in a folder.

 That’s just a given with thumbnails.
-But most importantly, it will be the one visual representation of your book your readers see.
-Just like when they pick up a physical book and hold it in their hands, the thumbnail is their tactile (as close as that can be done online) representation of the book.
+It will be the one visual representation of your book your readers see.
+Just like when they pick up a physical book and hold it in their hands, the thumbnail is their tactile representation of the book.
 The cover needs to render well as a small thumbnail image, which can be a challenge for graphically dense covers or a cover with a great deal of text.
 A good example would be my “not professional” cover image (see above).
 The subtitle is a massive six lines of text.
 Even if I hadn’t used a gradient and terrible color, this text would be almost impossible to read in the thumbnail image.

 Nearly as important was what the words on your cover say, is the font, kerning, color, and layout of those words.
-Unlike the contents of your book, which will use words to paint a picture for your reader, the cover is a picture that should act as a gentle reference point for a small number of words.
-The title, subtitle, and author information are about all you want on the cover, and you’ll want to be very conscious of how you display even those few words on your cover.
-Here are the specific elements of typography you should keep in mind with regard to your cover:
+Unlike the contents of your book, which will use words to paint a picture for your reader, the cover is a picture that should act as a gentle reference point for a few words.
+The title, subtitle, and author information are about all you want on the cover, and you’ll want to be conscious of how you display even those few words on your cover.
+Here are the specific elements of typography you should keep in mind regarding your cover:

 - Tracking – the spacing between letters, tracking will apply to all text uniformly